sensei-hacker/inavwiki/Navigation-modes.md

 POSHOLD + ALTHOLD = 3D position hold

-POSHOLD + ALTHOLD + HEADING HOLD = 3D position hold and heading lock (heading lock has no effect on the wing in congiunction with poshold)
+POSHOLD + ALTHOLD + HEADING HOLD = 3D position hold and heading lock (at moment heading lock has no effect on the wing in congiunction with poshold)

 (ANGLE mode is automatically selected in all of the above.)